generable/rgeco/README.md

 # rgeco
 R client package for access to Generable compute (Geco) API.
 The API gives you access to the same data, inferences, and analytical summaries displayed in the application.

-You must have a licensed user account with Generable to use this package.
-See http://generable.com for more info or to request a demo.
+You must have a user account with Generable to use this package.
+See https://generable.com for more info or to request a demo.

 ## Quick start for data